activeyawcontrol/simrig-evolution/README.md

 ## Verison ??
 Vario Vesa mounts

 Mood: the alignment on my triples is pretty good for doing it by hand but it's been bothering me a little.
-The SimLab Vario Vesa mounts are
+The SimLab Vario Vesa mounts are a great solution to this.
+I just need to make time to add them.

 ## Epilogue: Am I done now?